jakeburns1/KanbanBoardApplication/README.txt

 The first time you run the file the robot will enter a username and password in but the console will print login failed.
 Simply run the file again and the login will be successfull with the starting board data already in there.
+The tests should run normally.